jhpyle/docassemblecli/README.md

 contains the `docassemble-foobar` folder.
 Then run:

     dainstall docassemble-foobar

+On Windows, you will need to write `python -m docassemblecli.dainstall` in place of `dainstall`, so your command will look like this:

+    python -m docassemblecli.dainstall docassemble-foobar

 The first time you run this command, it will ask you for the URL of your **docassemble** server and the [API key] of a user with `admin` or `developer` privileges.